Oakland Motorcycle Accident Lawyers

 Many motorcycle accident claims are going to involve people arguing that another party acted negligently while driving and that the negligence was the cause of the motorcycle accident.
 Negligence is customarily proven in California by demonstrating four elements:

-• Harm – The injuries have resulted in damages
+• Harm — The injuries have resulted in actual harm, warranting damages.

-Numerous kinds of evidence can come into play when people are seeking compensation for their injuries, including medical records, medical bills, police reports, and witness statements.
+Many kinds of evidence can come into play when people are seeking compensation for their injuries, including medical records, bills, police reports, and witness statements.
 Damages can include medical expenses, lost wages, and pain and suffering, among many other types of damages.

-It is important for everyone to understand that California is known as a comparative negligence state, which means all people are allowed to recover damages for any accident, even when they were primarily at fault.
-The disadvantage of this system is that people’s awards could be lower depending on how negligent they were.
+It is important to understand that California operates under a comparative negligence system.
+This means that individuals may still be eligible to seek damages in an accident, even if they were primarily at fault.
+However, the amount of compensation awarded may be reduced based on the degree of their negligence.
 For example, if someone receives a $100,000 award for a motorcycle accident but is later found to be 55% at fault, their award will be reduced by $55,000, and they will only receive $45,000.

 California has a large number of motorcyclists on its roads, and state law imposes a number of regulations on people riding motorcycles.
 Common state laws include: